Krokochik/polyphon-rs/README.md

 **Note:** `encode` works on a single word and removes any non-Russian characters (including spaces).
 If you want to encode multiple words, split them first and encode each separately.

+### Python API
+There is a python wrapper for the public API.
+You can find it [here](https://github.com/Krokochik/polyphon-rs/blob/master/python/README.md).

 ### Code structure

 - `src/lib.rs` — public interface;